sfleischman105/sfleischman105.github.io/_drafts/2018-1-5-easy-chess-ai-with-rayon.md

 You'll notice two interesting things about this implementation:
 1. There is a `DIVIDE_CUTOFF`
 2. We do the search sequentially once we're two plys away from the maximum depth.

+This is because using a Fork-Join algorithm isn't an algorithm without it's costs.